bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 --------------------------------------------------------------------------------

-In the **Sample information** panel, users can check information about samples and their phenotype grouping through three outputs:
+In the **Sample information** panel, users can check information about samples and their phenotype grouping through three outputs (left to right, top to bottom):

-:**a**: A plot showing phenotype clustering.
+:**Phenotype clustering**: A plot showing phenotype clustering.
         Phenotypes can be unclustered via the *Settings* icon

-:**b**: A phenotype association matrix showing correlation between phenotypes.
+:**Phenotype association**: A phenotype association matrix showing correlation between phenotypes.

-:**c**: A table with sample information.
+:**Sample information**: A table with sample information.

 .. figure:: figures_v3/DV_SI.png
     :align: center